Jeyapathy/NEET-rank-predictor-using-testline-quiz/README.md

 ![Image](https://github.com/user-attachments/assets/9d868faa-3443-43e5-a1d6-91692be8e348)
 ![Image](https://github.com/user-attachments/assets/05ad9773-21d8-42d8-a662-5957d7528974)

-This a interactive page of detecting the student rank predicting the results using the quiz in which the particualr student has successfully completed
+This is an interactive page of detecting the student rank predicting the results using the quiz in which the particualr student has successfully completed